-For example, we might consider that Medicine is an institution that is required for co-operative society.
+While Rawl's did not let us consider Medicine as an institution that is required for co-operative society.
 Medicine relies on co-operation from the people.
 People allow their infants to be injected with immunizations trusting that Medicine is helpful for them and their people and Medicine is not exploiting them and their people for the benefit of some other group of people.
 Similarly, people donate blood and organs because they wish that blood and organs may be available to them and their people, should they need them.
 If it were discovered that the primary donors were a group of people significantly different from the primary recipients, then this would go rather a large way towards undermining public trust in Medicine.
-If it were found, for example, that most of the blood were shipped to Australia or made available to private clinics rather than public hospitals.
-People present to GPs trusting that they will be referred on for appropriate tests, procedures, and medications and not be regarded as a control group or be merely observed and their data collected in the name of Medical treatment.
-People provide blood and other tissue samples for analysis trusting they will be informed if abnormalities are found, and that Medical treatments may be available to them in a timely fashion.
-If it turned out that samples were being collected so Medicine could learn from them - but that Medical treatments were only going to be provided to some other group of people then this would again undermine peoples trust in Medicine and it would undermine the public co-operation for the continuation of Medicine and Medical Institutions.
+If it were found, for example, that most of the blood were shipped to Australia, or that it was made available to private clinics rather than public hospitals, then this would go some way towards undermining public confidence in Medicine and people who were less likely to be given things they needed by Medicine when they required them would become less likely to donate those things to others if the expectation of fairminded reciprocity was undermined.

+People present to GPs trusting that they will be referred on for appropriate tests, procedures, and medications and not simply have their data collected and recorded to be used for (for example) health insurance companies calculations of premiums in the name of access to healthcare or medical treatment.
+People provide blood and other tissue samples for analysis trusting that they will be informed if abnormalities are found or expected and they will be referred on for appropriate treatments in a timely fashion.
+If it turned out that samples were being collected so that Medicine could learn from them and then only use the information that was learned to help a very different group of people then again, that would undermine public co-operation that is required for the sustainability of Medicine and Medical Institutions.

 Medicine (Medical Institution) wants all the people (particularly the poor people) in society to hand over their babies for immunizations.
 Medicine wants all the people invited to provide samples (blood, tissue, tumour) when requested.
 Medicine wants people to have procedures (colonoscopy, cervical smears, mammogram) when requested.
 Medicine wants a diverse range of people to provide blood for transfusion and organs for donation for greater supply.
 Medicine wants fairly much exclusive prescription powers.
 Medicine wants exclusive autopsy powers with respect to the dead (and presumably also with respect to the recovery of intellectual property implanted devices).
 Medicine needs to realize that if Medicine wants the people to come to the party in this, that, and the other respect - then Medicine has certain duties to the people.
 It is only because the people trust Medicine that they allow Medicine to have the status that it does.
 Medicine has a duty to ensure the infrastructure is in place such that Medicine is worthy of that trust otherwise Medicine is not sustainable.
+There is a concern that all of this is nothing other than thinly veiled co-oercion for foreign military when our Government does not seem to be concerned with these issues or concerned with developing the infrastructure that can ensure a more equal distribution of the costs of production of Medical knowledge.